cmllr/honeypress/README.md

 - Apply a regular reset of the WordPress instances
 - Take caution when using the administrator role for new users
 - 🛑 **Don't use this on a production environment** 🛑
-- Make the `wp-contents/` directory readonly
 - Prevent access throught the webserver towards `logs/` and `honeypress.json` (redirect it to 404)
+- Implement a log rotation on `global.log`

 ## License